ranfysvalle02/q-learning-101/README.md

 This is where **epsilon** (in Q-learning) comes in.
 Think of it as the little voice nudging you to step out of your comfort zone every once in a while.
 You might discover a fantastic café on the next block—or you might find out it’s closed.
 Either way, you learn something new.

 **Reinforcement Learning (RL)**, and specifically **Q-learning**, mimics this balancing act between “sticking to what we know” (exploitation) and “trying out fresh ideas” (exploration).
 In the story below, we’ll see how ducklings, children on bikes, and a simple coding agent in a maze all share this pattern of learning: exploring the world, dealing with rewards or penalties, and gradually building a mental map of what works.

+Think of your brain as a sponge or a flexible roadmap.
+Each time you practice something new, like drawing a picture, the sponge reshapes, or the roadmap updates with shortcuts.
+The more you practice, the stronger and clearer the paths become.
+For a neural network, this reshaping is like updating its "weights" — tiny rules it learns to better understand and make decisions.

+### Reinforcement Learning

+Reinforcement learning is like a video game:
+- You, the player, start without knowing much.
+- Every time you do something good (like defeating an enemy or collecting a coin), the game rewards you with points.
+- If you make a mistake (falling into a pit), you get no points or lose points.
+- Over time, you figure out the best ways to play, using rewards to guide you to win more often.

+For a computer, the rewards help it adjust its "behavior" step by step.
+Instead of points, it uses math to update how it decides what to do.

 ---